opentechcommunity/open-geolens/README.md

 # open-geolens

-Open GeoLens is an open-source geo-spatial data analysis tool that visualizes "well-being".
+Open GeoLens is an open-source geo-spatial data analysis tool that focuses on "well-being".

 This tool is to provide a comprehensive and intuitive view of the "well-being" in a given region.
 By analyzing the infrastructure and amenities available within a geographical boundary, this tool can correlate the HDI and happiness factors to provide a more accurate picture of "well-being".
 The tool will enable sustainable development initiatives to identify areas for improvement and help businesses to find best places to expand their services.